-- eclincher: Touted as the best kept secret in social media due to their grassroots ‘word of mouth’’ content marketing in the past.
-Reviewers even called eclincher as “the swiss-army knife of social media.”
+2. eclincher: Touted as the best kept secret in social media due to their grassroots ‘word of mouth’’ content marketing in the past.
+Reviewers even called eclincher “the swiss-army knife of social media.”

 Geared towards larger business teams, eclincher pushes out more value to marketing agencies than their competitors.
 Customer service is to be expected in general, but eclincher’s 24/7 support team pushes the envelope further.

-It is centred around marketing automations, it saves time by using a single dashboard.
-It automates mundane marketing tasks with bulk scheduling options, RSS feeds, queues, etc. Every feature seems to be designed with productivity in mind to the end user.
+It is centred around marketing automation, it saves time by using a single dashboard.
+It automates mundane marketing tasks with bulk scheduling options, RSS feeds, queues, etc. Every feature seems to be designed with productivity in mind for the end user.

 Platforms: Facebook and Facebook Messenger, Twitter, Instagram and Instagram Stories, Google My Business, LinkedIn, YouTube, Pinterest, TikTok.

-- Hootsuite: Perhaps the grand daddy of the social media marketing scene since 2008.
-Hootsuite is perhaps the most blogged about social media platform out there.
+3. Hootsuite: Perhaps the granddaddy of the social media marketing scene since 2008.
+Hootsuite is perhaps the most blogged-about social media platform out there.

 It is well-known for being fully integrated and has a great social listening feature.
 Hootsuite’s social media management tool allows bulk scheduling, which means you can upload several posts at once.
 This, in addition to client management support.